nxp-appcodehub/dm-freemaster-fxls89xxxf-evaluation-gui-firmware/README.md

 - Select "Project directory (unpacked)" and browse to the cloned project folder.
 - Select example projects that you want to open and run.
 - Right click on project and select build to start building the project.

+### 3.4 Step 4: Perform following board settings (in case you are using FRDM-STBI-A8974 shield board)
+- Since the examples use I2C, Pins 2-3 of SW2 on FRDM-STBI-A8974 should be connected.
+- Connect pins 1-2 on jumpers J7 and J8 to select I2C0 on FRDM-STBI-A8974 shield board.
+- SW1 Pins 2-3 should be connected to select default operating mode i.e. "ACCEL NORMAL" mode.

 ## 4. Run Example Projects<a name="step4"></a>
 - Connect the chosen example project HW: FRDM-MCXN947 with FRDM-STBI-A8974 or Accel4 click.